jadijadi/lpic1book/content/1042_maintain_the_integrity_of_filesystems.md

 Some version do have a `-a` for automatic fixing all found issues but its not recommended.
 ### e2fsck

 `e2fsck` is used to check the ext2/ext3/ext4 family of file systems.
 For ext3 and ext4 file systems that use a `journal`, if the system has been shutdown uncleanly without any errors,normally, after replaying the committed transactions  in the journal, the file system should be marked as clean.
-Hence, forfile systems that use **journaling** , e2fsck will normally replay the journal and exit, unless its superblock indicates that further checking is required.
+Hence, for file systems that use **journaling** , e2fsck will normally replay the journal and exit, unless its superblock indicates that further checking is required.

 device is a block device (e.g., `/dev/sdc1`) or file containing the file system.